 It is safest to buy plant remedies from a fully qualified herbal practitioner who is trained to work out which herbal medicines are appropriate for you.
 They can also trace where their herbs and plants come from.
 Lower down this page is information about finding a herbal therapy practitioner.
-You can also read our information about safety of herbal medicines in the complementary therapies section.

 If you have any medical conditions, including cancer, or are pregnant or breastfeeding, you must check with your doctor before starting any type of TCM.
 Some herbs may interfere with other drugs you are taking so it is very important to let your doctor know about anything you are given by a TCM or herbal practitioner.

 Taken in large quantities, some herbs can cause miscarriage.